tsschepens/Glycemia/README.md

     ```

 ## Sandbar / River implementation
-* First in your status config file, you want to add the glycema function (or whatever you want to call it) :
+* First in your status config file, you want to add the glycemia function (or whatever you want to call it) :
     ```sh
     glycemia() {
         glycemia="$(exec ~/your-path/glyColorless.sh || echo 'No Data')"
     }
     ```
 Note that it is a different script.
-Since Sandbar doesnt accept bash color output (or maybe I just don't know how to make it work...), I removed the color part and just output what glyBase gives us.
+Since Sandbar doesnt accept bash color output (or maybe I just don't know how to make it work...), I removed the color part.
 The colorless script looks like this :
     ```sh
     #!/bin/zsh
     source ~/.zshrc